Backpack and Snorkel Travel Guide for Belize - Belize Purple Travel Guide

 Belize will most likely be your entry point into Belize.
 Planes from international locations land and take off at Philip S. W. Goldson International Airport (BZE) which lies about 9 miles (14km) north-west of the city.
 Cruise ships anchor outside the Port of Belize (south of downtown) and passengers are tendered to the port.

-We chose the Best Western Plus Belize Biltmore Plaza as our hotel as it lies on the Northern Highway which will bring us to Altun Ha the next day, because it is only a short taxi ride from the Ocean Ferry Belize ferry pier (map) which will bring us to Caye Caulker in two days and because it is in walking distance to several restaurants and stores incl. a supermarket.
+We chose the Best Western Plus Belize Biltmore Plaza as our hotel as it lies on the Northern Highway which will bring us to Altun Ha the next day, because it is only a short taxi ride from the Ocean Ferry Belize ferry pier which will bring us to Caye Caulker in two days and because it is in walking distance to several restaurants and stores incl. a supermarket.
 The Belize sign (map) is about 1.1 miles (1.8km) away.

-Belize sign in Belize City, Belize
+Belize sign in Belize City in Belize

 And the Chetumal Street Roundabout is 0.25 miles (400m) away.

-Chetumal Street Roundabout in Belize City, Belize
+Chetumal Street Roundabout in Belize City in Belize

 Best Western Plus Belize Biltmore Plaza (book)